empathic-ai/altimit/README.md

   public string Password { get; set; }
 }
 ```
-• Serialization: Efficiently cache data included in the replication system.
+• <b>Serialization</b>: Efficiently cache data included in the replication system.

-• Seamless RPC: Calling methods on remote classes is as intuitive as calling methods on local ones.
+• <b>Seamless RPC</b>: Calling methods on remote classes is as intuitive as calling methods on local ones.
 ```C#
 // The interface of a user server
 [AType]